 Whale watching is a once in a lifetime experience that everyone should have on his or her bucket list.
 On this boat cruise you will travel with a marine biologist who will provide informative commentary and answer all your questions.
 The boat also has a hydrophone so that you may listen to whale songs in real time as they travel nearby.

 The Whale Watching Cruises operate in season from May to November from Ballina Wharf.
 Don’t miss out on this amazing experience.

 - A two hour cruise through the stunning waters of Cape Byron seeking out the astonishing Humpback Whale

-- The approachable onboard marine biologist will enthusiastically narrate your trip and answer every question
+- The approachable onboard Marine Biologist will enthusiastically narrate your trip with in-depth knowledge of the area and answer every question

 - The vessel is equipped with a hydrophone, allowing you to hear the humpback whale song